Bursting with flavor, spicy shrimp are amazing and so easy to make. They're ready in 15 minutes!

 - Heat the olive oil in a large (12-inch) skillet over medium-high heat.

 - Cook until the shrimp are cooked through and opaque, about 5 minutes.
 If using extra-large shrimp, place them on the skillet in a single layer and cook for 2-3 minutes per side.
-For smaller shrimp, cook for a total of about 5 minutes, stirring often.
+Cook smaller shrimp for a total of about 5 minutes, stirring often.

-- Garnish with parsley and serve, on cauliflower rice, mashed cauliflower, or on a bed of green leaves such as spinach or arugula.
+- Garnish with parsley and serve on cauliflower rice, mashed cauliflower, or a bed of green leaves such as spinach or arugula.

 Notes